This is how we will work to regenerate resources while growing our business:

 In 2020, we reached the milestone of 90% recycled content in textile products made of polyester.
 In FY21 we widened our measurement scope to include all polyester and fibre applications, excluding rigid plastic, but including all fibre-based applications such as filling in cushions, duvets, sofas, mattresses and other similar products.
 In FY22, 88% of the polyester in our supply chain was recycled.

 Today, biodiversity loss is considered a threat of equal size to the climate crisis.
 Dramatic loss of species, ecosystems and genetic diversity is human-induced and represents, together with climate change, one of the greatest challenges of our time.
 Biodiversity is vital for a healthy and resilient world and human health and wellbeing.

 We recognise that biodiversity loss is a complex challenge.
 But, as with climate change, IKEA has a unique opportunity and responsibility to reduce our impact and contribute to positive outcomes.
 We don’t have all the answers and will work together with others to support the large global movements needed to reverse nature loss in this decade.

-In FY22, we’ll be mapping our impact on biodiversity across the IKEA value chain using the Science Based Target’s Network Initial Guidance for Business.
-At the same time, we’ll work with partners to explore how we can use our size and scope to protect and improve the biodiversity where we operate.
+In FY22, we continued to map our impact on biodiversity across the IKEA value chain using the Science Based Targets Network Initiative Guidance for Business.
+At the same time, we worked with partners to explore how we can use our size and scope to protect and improve the biodiversity where we operate.